Surprise €930m corporation tax shortfall sends public finances further into red

 A suprise €930 million shortfall in corporation tax receipts in October has pushed the public finances further into the red.

-While much of the year-on-year deterioration is explained by increased spending on wage supports and health linked to the pandemic, there was also a big drop in corporation tax receipts in October.
+While much of the year-on-year deterioration is explained by increased spending on wage supports and health arising from the pandemic, October saw a big and unexpected drop in corporation tax.

-The business tax generated just €198 million for the month, €930 million below what the Department of Finance had expected.
+Receipts from the business tax came in at €198 million for the month, which was €930 million below what the Department of Finance had originally forecast.

-The department said it had been aware there would be an under-performance in October and this was taken into account in the projected out-turn for 2020, published at Budget 2021.
+The department said it had recently become aware there would be an under-performance in October and this was taken into account in the projected out-turn for 2020, published at Budget 2021.

-“The shortfall in corporation tax receipts this month underlines the volatility of returns under this tax head,” it said.
+Minister for Finance Paschal Donohoe said the shortfall underlined “the unreliability and unsustainability of corporation tax receipts”.

+“ As I have said many times before, we cannot rely on this revenue stream into the future; a fact that will be reflected in the department’s medium-term forecasts when published in the spring,” he said.

+The Government has been repeatedly warned about the concentrated nature of Ireland’s corporation tax base with 80 per cent of last year’s record €10.9 billion total coming from a very small cohort of large US multinationals.

-The department also noted that cumulatively, corporation tax receipts to the end of October amounted to €7.7 billion, 11 per cent up on last year.
+Cumulatively, corporation tax receipts to the end of October amounted to €7.7 billion, which was 11 per cent up on last year.

+“There is a lot of uncertainty as to where the corporation tax figure will land for the full year,” said Peter Vale, tax partner at Grant Thornton Ireland.

+“ Today’s very disappointing figures will raise concerns that tax receipts in November, the key month for corporation tax, will be well behind last year.
+This could see the year to date surplus of circa €1 billion eroded completely,” he said

 Overall, the latest returns show the Government took in €42.6 billion in taxes for the 10-month period, down €2.4 billion, or 5.3 per cent, on last year.

+The department said approximately €550 million was retained by Revenue to facilitate payments under the Covid Restrictions Support Scheme (CRSS), the Government’s new support scheme for businesses impacted by the current restrictions.

-Income tax, which has proved remarkably resilient in the face of the Covid-19 crisis, generated €17 billion, which was only marginally (3 per cent or €576 million) down on last year but still above the department’s revised profile.
+Income tax, which has proved remarkably resilient in the face of the Covid-19 crisis, generated €17 billion, which was 3 per cent or €576 million down on last year but still above the department’s revised profile.

-This is because many of the workers who have lost their jobs as a result of the pandemic have been in low-paying sectors of the economy such as hospitality.
+“ Excluding the CRSS deduction, income tax receipts would have been marginally up on October 2019, continuing the relatively robust performance of income taxes this year,” the department said.

+VAT, which has been hit hard by the restrictions, generated €10 billion for the 10-month period, which was €2.4 billion down on last year.